aquemy/YASSG/blog/2021-02-03-correlation-is-not-causation-limits.md

 	\end{pmatrix} x
 	$$

 	That is to say, $g$ is a rotation by 90°.
 Now define $Y = g(X)$.
-They cross-covariance is null while again, both one sequence fully determines the second one.
+They cross-covariance is zero while again, both one sequence fully determines the second one.